 What is a Lintel?

-A lintel is a horizontal member, which are usually placed over the opening portion of a building like doors and windows.
+A lintel is a horizontal member, which is usually placed over the opening portion of a building like doors and windows.
 Lintel behaves just like a beam.
 It carries the load of the masonry work over the opening part and transfers all the load to the supporting walls.
 The lintels should have at least 150 mm bearing on masonry on either side.
 Wright now, we will discuss the types of lintel used in building construction.

 Different Types of Lintel